 - 1 couple grinds of freshly cracked black pepper

-- 1 18-inch French baguette, cut in half lengthwise
+- 1 18- inch French baguette cut in half lengthwise

 - ¼ cup mayonnaise

-- ⅓ cup chopped fresh cilantro
+- ⅓ cup chopped fresh cilantro or Thai basil or mint

-- * if you like peppers with some heat, use 2 fresh cherry bell chiles for mild heat, or use fresh jalapeño chile pepper for medium to hot heat.
+- * if you like peppers with some heat use 2 fresh cherry bell chiles for mild heat, or use fresh jalapeño chile pepper for medium to hot heat.

-- Preheat oven to 325 degrees Farenheit.
+- Toast the bread: Preheat oven to 325ºF.
 Place the baguette on a baking sheet, and bake until lightly toasted, about 10 minutes.
-Spread a layer of mayonnaise and then a layer of chili sauce on the cut sides of the bread.

 Disclosures: